FrojeloSabido/FrojeloSabido/README.md

-#  Welcome to FrojeloSabido Profile👋
+#  Welcome to My Profile 👋
 #
+- Im Frojelo Sabido
-- 👀 I’m interested in WEB DEVELOPMENT AND SOFTWARE DEVELOPMENT
+- I’m interested in WEB DEVELOPMENT AND SOFTWARE DEVELOPMENT
-- 🌱 I’m currently learning JAVA, PYHTON, HTML, CSS, JAVASCRIPT, PHP, SQL
+- I’m currently learning JAVA, PYHTON, HTML, CSS, JAVASCRIPT, PHP, SQL

 <!---
 FrojeloSabido/FrojeloSabido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.